Adding fingerprints into the metal of your jewellery designs using metal clay is a lovely way to create personal and sentimental jewellery designs.

 Fingerprint jewellery is surprisingly easy once you have the right equipment.
 On this page you will find everything you need plus instructions on how to create your own fingerprint jewellery.

-(What's the difference between Art Clay Silver and Precious Metal Clay? -Pepsi and Coke!
-They are the same product but from different brands!
-Your choice in these products is really down to your personal choice and maybe some experimentation with the two.)
+Metal Clay - Both Art Clay Silver and Precious Metal Clay are suitable for making fingerprint jewellery.
+What's the difference between Art Clay Silver and Precious Metal Clay?
+Pepsi and Coke!
+They are the same product but from different brands.
+Your choice in these products is really down to your personal choice and maybe some experimentation with the two.

 Find a flat surface without any grain or texture, we often use a plain piece of paper.
 Get your clay and roll a small piece out using your plastic rolling pin.
 It's worth remembering that metal clay shrinks when it is fired by around 10-15% so add a little extra size for shrinkage.

 A great way to ensure that our clay is rolled out evenly is to use a pack of playing cards or sheets of card - stack a pile of cards either side of your piece of clay to the thickness you want to roll your piece to and then use this to rest your rolling pin on.

 When you are ready to add your fingerprint ensure that the finger is clean, grease free and completely dry.
 Gently push your finger into the clay remembering your design and where you need the fingerprint to be.

 Push gently down and slowly rock side to side to ensure all the fingerprint is taken.
 Now remove your finger from the clay and check you are satisfied with the print.

 Next use a cutter or knife to cut out the shape you want around the fingerprint.
 Remove the excess clay and keep for another project.
 If you are making a pendant or charm make a hole to hang the piece from when finished.